rabiyaneuro/ds-takehome-template/README.md

     │
     ├── references         <- Take-home challenge explanatory materials given.
     │
-    ├── reports            <- Generated analysis as jupyter notebook or PDF.
+    ├── reports            <- Overview of analysis as jupyter notebook or PDF.
     │   └── figures        <- Scripts for generated graphics and figures to be used in reporting │
     |__ requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.